zoraizazeem/FaceLock/README.md

 In the example uploaded, a picture of my face is provided and hence the name that is selected is "Zoraiz".
 Just add a .jpeg of yourself and add your name in the code.

 The facerecog.py file imports the sendsms.py file.
 Here a message is sent to your mobile device saying that you were recently signed in, as a notification.
 Using a library called twilio. https://www.twilio.com/docs/libraries/python
-Buy a number (reletively cheap) and add your actual mobile number and the program is ready to use.
+Buy a number (relatively cheap) and add your actual mobile number and the program is ready to use.

-NOTE: This is not a complete secure and was made to be novel security app.
-I have seen the program misidentify myself from other users (i.e. relatives).
+NOTE: This is not completely secure and was made to be novel security app.
 So encrypt and decrypt files at your own risk.

 I will add machine learning and some extra features in some way inorder to increase accuracy at some point so keep an eye out on this repository.